hadi-ilies/GoPassHunt/README.md

 >  Search drives for documents containing passwords

 ## required
+- Install Golang on your computer

+- if you want to hunt inside your Gdrive please, create a folder called `credentials` and put your oauth client ID inside it and rename the file `credentials.json`

 - We are using go modules therefore you need to install all dependencies before running the program
 ``` sh
         go mod tidy
 ```
+- check that the go modules are enabled
 ## Usage

 ```sh